 45. That doesn’t come as a shock since 95% of employees say they enjoy using gamified systems.

 46. It takes 400 repetitions to make a new synapse in the brain.
-Gamification can reduce the needed iterations to 20!
+But did you know that gamification can reduce the needed iterations to 20?

 47. So, it is no surprise that gamification can boost learner engagement by up to 60%!